toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 possible to make do without, the following instructions will assume that you're using such a laptop.

+## The home network: bridged or routed?

+Like most residential gateways, OpenWrt comes by default with a single logical *LAN* interface which is just layer-2 bridge consisting of all the wired and wireless interfaces in the router, excluding the *WAN* interface.
+That is however not how a Homenet router is meant to operate.
+In Homenet, layer-3 is
+king: each interface has its own isolated network segment, complete with its own IP prefixes.
+Standard layer-3 routing is used whenever hosts on different segments need to communicate.

+In this post, I'll set it up the proper Homenet way.
+That said, a Homenet router also supports traditional bridged LAN segments, so you can also set it up that way if the idea of not having full layer-2 connectivity between all the hosts in your home network scares you.

 ## Step 1: Install the Hnet software suite

 OpenWrt 15.05 *Chaos Calmer* doesn't come with the Hnet software installed by